Urinary tract infection (UTI)

 - UTIs can cause children to have high temperatures and become unwell

-- babies and children need investigation after a UTI to see if there is anything wrong with their urinary tract
+- babies under 12 months need investigation after a UTI to see if there is anything wrong with their urinary tract

 What is the urinary tract and how does it normally work?